Cthede11/Bassline-Bot/README.md

 ---

+## 🙏 Credit

+This bot was created by [Cthede11](https://github.com/Cthede11).

+If you use or modify this bot, please include proper credit in your documentation or public deployment.
+A simple mention or link back is appreciated!

+---
 ## 📜 License

 MIT — Feel free to fork and build upon this project.
 But, I would love to hear about what you are up to or what ideas you have come up with!